Natashina/Module-19-Challenge/README.md

 The most important features are 'AFFIL_2','AFFIL_1', 'ORG_Association' and the least important are 'SPEC_CONS_N', 'SPEC_CONS_Y', 'USE_Other'.
 After we eliminated three least important features the results almost have not changed.
 ![Chart2](Capture2.2.PNG)

-6. Changing output layer activation finction from Sigmoid to ReLU made the resulting parameters worse.
+6. Changing output layer activation finction from Sigmoid to ReLU made the resulting parameters worse, because model loss is deteriorating.
 ![Chart3](Capture2.3.PNG)